Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 ---

 -----
-### **Getting Started with the  SCM Alpha Release**
+### **Getting Started with the  SCM Early Release**
 April 10, 2022

 #### Welcome Intro

-The SCM platform for Alpha comes pre-loaded with buster and all Zymbit software.
+The SCM Early Release comes pre-loaded with buster and all Zymbit software.
 The root filesystem is already encrypted.
 There are no further installation steps required.

 ##### Power on and Bootup
  * Steps to power on